Skip to main content

 • November 15, 2016

 For ADHD "I wanted to update about my medication.
-I am now 20 mg. of Ritalin twice daily and 50 mg. of Zoloft generic once daily.
-Having suffered bipolar depression, PTSD, ADD/ADHD throughout different periods throughout my life.
-I also Borderline/Mild General Learning Disability a labeling in terms that is least offensive to Mild Mental Retardation or Borderline/Mild Intellectual Disability.
-In my case the GLD is extremely least severe in slightest degree.
-Ritalin actually works very well for me while Zoloft treats the anxiety, depression, and some mild obsessive compulsive behavioral thoughts but nothing extreme severe or seriousness.
-In some people depending DNA, generics how medication effects the individual might be very different, etc."
+I am now 20 mg of Ritalin twice daily and 50 mg of Zoloft generic once daily.
+Having suffered bipolar depression, PTSD, ADD/ADHD throughout different periods in my life.
+I also have Borderline/Mild General Learning Disability, a labeling in terms that is least offensive to Mild Mental Retardation or Borderline/Mild Intellectual Disability.
+In my case, the GLD is extremely least severe in the slightest degree.
+Ritalin actually works very well for me, while Zoloft treats the anxiety, depression, and some mild obsessive-compulsive behavioral thoughts, but nothing extreme, severe, or serious.
+In some people, depending on DNA and how generics affect medication, the effects might be very different, etc."

 9 / 10